 - Use headsets that incorporate acoustic shriek protection, which will be labelled in accordance with Australian Communications and Media Authority (ACMA) guidelines and the Telecommunications Act 1997.

 - Set your phone's volume to minimum.
-Refer to your home phone instruction manual for more information.

 You may suffer an electric shock using your phone, fax, computer or other electrical equipment during a thunderstorm.
 In extreme cases this may be fatal.